rhoneyager/scatdb/README.md

 ## Credits

-An early implementation of the LOWESS algorithm is provided by Peter Glaus [http://www.cs.man.ac.uk/~glausp/] and [https://github.com/BitSeq/BitSeq] (Artistic License 2.0).
+An early implementation of the LOWESS algorithm is provided by Peter Glaus [see here](http://www.cs.man.ac.uk/~glausp/) and [here](https://github.com/BitSeq/BitSeq) (Artistic License 2.0).

-The MurmurHash3 algorithm was written by Austin Appleby, who placed it in the public domain [https://github.com/aappleby/smhasher].
+The MurmurHash3 algorithm was written by Austin Appleby, who placed it in the public domain. [site] (https://github.com/aappleby/smhasher).

-The original scatdb and scatdb_ag databases are available at [http://cirrus.met.fsu.edu/research/scatdb.html].
+The original scatdb and scatdb_ag databases are available [here](http://cirrus.met.fsu.edu/research/scatdb.html).

 ## Problems / Suggestions / Contributions

-Contact Ryan Honeyager (rhoneyager@fsu.edu).
+Contact Ryan Honeyager <rhoneyager@fsu.edu> or Guosheng Liu <gliu@fsu.edu>.